Associate Director, International Partnerships

 Previously, he was Associate Director of the Title VI Center for International Business Education and Research (CIBER) at the Kelley School of Business.
 In 2011, he published "Why CIBERs matter to the competitiveness of U.S. businesses in the 21st century" in Business Horizons, a response to proposed budgetary cuts to Title VI area studies programs by the U.S. Congress.

-In addition, he is a second year doctoral student in education policy studies with a concentration in comparative international education and a minor in Latin American and Caribbean Studies.
+In addition, he is a third year doctoral student in education policy studies with a concentration in comparative international education and a minor in Latin American and Caribbean Studies.
 His research focuses on the intersection of constitutional law, higher education governance, and affirmative action policies across the Americas.
 He is a member of the Latin American Studies Association (LASA) and the Comparative and International Education Society (CIES).